5 Long-Term Challenges of the Edupreneur

 And, we have to think big.
 Not just, or even mostly in terms of the size of the business, but in terms of the long term impact it can have and the value it can create.
 What are the limits of the possible, and how will you reach them?

 Those are my thoughts, and they represent areas I am thinking about deeply right now.
 I’d love to hear yours.
-What do you see as the long-term challenges of being an edupreneur, and what are you doing about them?
+What do you see as long-term edupreneur challenges and what are you doing about them?
 Please comment and share your experiences so other can benefit from them.